ChrstphrHll/npc_gen/students/Alonnos Xanotter.md

 ---
 # Alonnos Xanotter
 ### Description
-- Tiefling Sorcerer from Beleriand
+- Tiefling Sorcerer from Aldercrown Empire
 - 1st year Protection student in Elkenval
 - shoulder length wavy brunette hair that's wild, Spring Green eyes, and Yellow skin
 - Is Folksy and Complex, and has Cooperation as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes